Labour Friends of Israel

-Labour Friends of Israel (LFI) is a group in the Parliament of the United Kingdom that advocates a strong bilateral relationship between the United Kingdom and Israel, and seeks to strengthen ties between the British Labour Party and the Israeli Labor Party.
+Labour Friends of Israel (LFI) is a group in the Parliament of the United Kingdom that advocates for Israel, which it considers the "historic homeland" of the Jewish people.
 LFI says it supports a two-state solution to the Israeli–Palestinian conflict, with Israel recognised and secure within its borders, and the establishment of a viable Palestinian state.
-As of July 2020, it comprises around one quarter of the Parliamentary Labour Party.
+As of July 2020, it comprised around one quarter of the Parliamentary Labour Party.

 History

 LFI was founded at the 1957 Labour Party Conference.
 Its membership is organised into local branches.
 Seeking to strengthen the bond between the Labour Party and the Israeli Labor Party, it organises meetings of senior figures in both the UK and Israel.

 2000–2015

 In 2003, LFI described itself as "a Westminster based lobby group working within the British Labour Party to promote the State of Israel".

 It has been described as "less unquestioning in its support of the Israeli government than the Conservative Friends of Israel".
 Between 2001 and 2009, LFI sponsored more than 60 MPs to visit Israel, more than any other group.

 In 2010, Jennifer Gerber, previously director of Progress and before that, special advisor to Andy Burnham, was appointed director.

 In 2011, LFI adopted a new strategy of becoming a wider membership organisation and of operating under the slogan "Working Towards a Two-State Solution".

 In 2011, John Woodcock was appointed chair, followed in May 2013 by Dame Anne McGuire and, in 2015, Joan Ryan.

 In 2014, Adrian Cohen, a corporate lawyer, the chair of the London Jewish Forum, a trustee of the Jewish Leadership Council and a deputy of the Board of Deputies of British Jews, was appointed Lay Chair.